The site of some of the most legendary stunt scenes

 For groups of 5 persons and more we can organise special openings during the above mentioned season.
 For night jumps we require a minimum of 10 jumpers.
 Please note that there are no discounts (group, student, youth etc.) for special openings.

-The jumper needs to be in a good and healthy physical condition.
+General health requirements: The jumper needs to be in a good and healthy physical condition.
 Participants with the following health conditions are explicitly excluded from bungy jumping: Pregnant women, people with high blood pressure, heart disorders, epilepsy, damage to the musculoskeletal system, neurological disorders, glaucoma, ocular hypertension, chronic ear ailments with disturbance of equilibrium.

 Furthermore the jumper must not be under the influence of alcohol, drugs or mind-altering medication.